 A demolition asbestos survey is a legal requirement prior to any demolition and this must be carried out by a competent person.

-A demolition survey is more intrusive than a management survey and may break into areas of the structure that are not easily accessed on everyday use of the property.
+A demolition survey is more intrusive than a management survey and may break into areas of the structure that are not easily accessed during everyday use of the property.

 Again, the HSE strongly recommends using a UKAS accredited company.

-Do I need a license or specialist training to work with asbestos?
+Do I need a licence or specialist training to work with asbestos?

-Work with asbestos is classified into two categories; licensed and non-licensed.
-The way asbestos containing materials (ACM) are categorised is by the ease of which they can release asbestos fibres when disturbed.
+Work with asbestos is classified into two categories: licensed and non-licensed.
+Asbestos-containing materials (ACM) are categorised by how easily they can release asbestos fibres when disturbed.

-Examples of non-licensed asbestos materials, which requires a competent person, include asbestos cement, asbestos roof tiles and asbestos textured coatings.
-This is due to the asbestos fibres being tightly bound in a matrix, and therefore the likelihood of their release is much less.
+Examples of non-licensed asbestos materials, which must be dealt with by a competent person, include asbestos cement, asbestos roof tiles and asbestos textured coatings.
+In these materials the asbestos fibres are tightly bound in a matrix, and therefore the likelihood of their release is much less.

-Asbestos kills more year 5,000 people in the UK each year, so yes, it can be very hazardous to their health.
+Asbestos kills more than 5,000 people in the UK each year – so yes, it can be very hazardous to their health.
 Asbestos is the UK’s largest occupational killer.

-Depending on the type of material the employees may not be able to legally undertake the work, so it is important to ensure the material has been correctly classified and the survey will do this.
+Depending on the type of material, the employees may not be able to legally undertake the work, so it is important to ensure the material has been correctly classified.
+The survey will do this.

-There are several legal Health and Safety requirements the employer must always comply with.
-This includes the provision of suitable training, instruction and equipment and the correct personal protective equipment.
+There are several legal health and safety requirements the employer must always comply with.
+They include the provision of suitable training, instruction and equipment and the correct personal protective equipment.

-As an employer it is important that all risks are assessed, not just asbestos and that a written method statement and risk assessment is available on-site.
+For the employer, it is important that all risks are assessed – not just asbestos – and that a written method statement and risk assessment is available on-site.